UPenn-CIT599/final-project-team28_worldcuptrivia/README.md

 # Demo
 [Watch our demo!](https://cit591-public.s3.amazonaws.com/Alexa+Demo+v3.webm)

 We can provide access to our Amazon Developer Console for testing.
+Simply email us.